 Core Beliefs of Our VOICE:

-1. We believe that all people deserve personal safety regardless of sex, gender identity, or sexual identity.
+1. We believe that all people deserve personal safety regardless of sex, gender identity, or sexual orientation.
 Our programming stems from this belief, and seeks to promote open communication and informed choice.

 2. People who experience sexual violence are not to blame.
 Only perpetrators are to blame.

-3. We believe that with information and support, clients can explore options and make their own decisions.
+3. We believe that with access to information and support, clients can explore options and make their own decisions.
 All reports are taken seriously and responded to.

 4. All information received from clients is strictly confidential (except in cases of child abuse or neglect, or when clients are a danger to self or others).

-5. We see sexual violence as a widespread public health threat with historical and cultural origins, rather than the isolated problem of a small margin of people.
-Sexual violence is one aspect of gender-based oppression, and is inextricably linked to other forms of oppression.
+5. We recognize sexual violence as a widespread public health threat with historical and cultural origins, rather than the isolated problem of a small margin of people.
+Sexual violence is one aspect of gender-based oppression, inextricably linked to other forms of oppression.

 6. We believe that healing is possible – both on an individual and cultural level.

-7. We believe that most people, of all genders and backgrounds, see sexual violence and sexual harassment as wrong.
+7. We believe that most people, regardless of gender or background, see sexual violence and sexual harassment as wrong.
 It is our goal to unite across boundaries to address this problem together.
 We reject thinking that says rape is a woman’s issue, or that denigrates men as the enemy.

 Our VOICE recognizes the difficulty many people have in reporting sexual violence.
 We also acknowledge the traumatic nature of sexual violence and the need for providing support and information to the victims of these crimes.
-To assist the survivor in regaining a sense of control over their life is the primary goal of our direct services.
+The primary goal of our direct services is to assist the survivor in regaining a sense of control over their life.

 - 24-hour crisis line